 Career Opportunities Graduates of Semmelweis University’s Pharmacy programme have numerous career opportunities to choose form.
 Whether these professional pharmacists decide to seek employment in public or hospital pharmacies, the pharmaceutical industry, health authorities, regulatory agencies, or academia, statistics show that they generally obtain their desired job within 21 days of graduation.

-Research, Development and Innovation The Faculty of Pharmacy has been a research-oriented unit of higher education ever since its foundation.
+Research, Development and Innovation The Faculty of Pharmaceutical Sciences has been a research-oriented unit of higher education ever since its foundation.
 Research is done by all 6 departments of the Faculty closely cooperating with Hungarian pharmaceutical companies, academic research groups and other research groups of Hungarian and international universities.
 The Faculty’s research portfolio includes the design, synthesis, isolation, structure identification and structure examination of potential drug molecules.
 Furthermore, in vitro and in vivo pharmacologial methods, pharmacokinetics and pharmacometabolic examinations, drug safety tests and new therapeutic application of drugs are researched.
 The Faculty has considerable experience in the research and development of organic and synthetic substances, their interaction with biomolecules, the development of innovative drugs used in peronlised theraphies and the non-invasive extraction of moleacular information from human resources.

 Research work is based upon state-of-the-art instrumentation, including a 600 MHz nuclear magnetic resonance spectrometer, mass spectrometers, various hyphenated separation instruments, animal facilities, library, and computational platforms, and are supported by national and European funds.